open-mpi/ompi/docs/faq/general-tuning.rst

 .. code-block:: sh

-   shell$ mpirun -np 2 a.out
+   shell$ mpirun -n 2 a.out

 To use the ``foo.conf`` AMCA parameter file, this command line changes to:

 .. code-block:: sh

-   shell$ mpirun -np 2 --am foo.conf a.out
+   shell$ mpirun -n 2 --am foo.conf a.out

 If the user wants to override a parameter set in ``foo.conf`` they can add it to the command line:

 .. code-block:: sh

-   shell$ mpirun -np 2 --am foo.conf --mca btl tcp,self a.out
+   shell$ mpirun -n 2 --am foo.conf --mca btl tcp,self a.out

 AMCA parameter files can be coupled if more than one file is to be used.
 If we have another AMCA parameter file called ``bar.conf``